alexisbellido/dockerize-django/django/README.rst

 ==========================================

+My Docker Hub user is _alexisbellido_ and I'm calling my network _zinibu_:

 Create a bridge network for your containers on your host.
-I'm calling mine `zinibu`:

   ``docker network create -d bridge zinibu``

+Build the image from this directory:

+  ``docker build -t alexisbellido/python:v5 .``

 Run a container from the image: